Coronavirus cases and fatalities in Wisconsin

 Coronavirus news in Wisconsin:

-MADISON — The Wisconsin Department of Public Instruction will hold an administrative rules hearing to accept public testimony on proposed changes to rules governing substitute educational interpreter …
+MADISON — The Wisconsin Department of Public Instruction will hold an administrative rules hearing to accept public testimony on a proposed permanent rule related to changes to criteria relating to sp …